 Cook With It

 Of course, apple cider vinegar remains a great ingredient to add to your healthy (and hearty!) recipes.
-If you’ve got a spare bottle in your pantry, try making this saucy Kansas city-style ribs recipe.
+If you’ve got a spare bottle of ACV in your pantry, try making this saucy Kansas city-style ribs recipe.

 Note: Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.